-Because puppets are used daily in the Pre-Primary classrooms, you will need a puppet stage.
-Use the SUV for this purpose by cutting out the windshield for the puppet to come out of.
-Another possibility is to pop out from the side of your large Australia map.
+Because puppets are used daily in the Toddler classrooms, you will need a puppet stage.
+Use the SUV for this purpose by cutting out the windshield for the puppet to appear.
+Another possibility is to pop out from behind your large Australia map.
 Or make a puppet stage out of a large cardboard box or a tri-fold display board.
 Cut out a rectangular hole in the box or display board, cover the hole with fabric, and then paint or decorate the outside.

-Check out Pinterest.com/answersvbs for colorful photos of decorations from our test churches!
-Visit YouTube.com/answersvbs for how-to decorating videos!
+Check out Pinterest.com/AnswersVBS for colorful photos of decorations from our test churches!
+Visit YouTube.com/AnswersVBS for how-to decorating videos!